About This Program

 Follow us on Instagram

-Upcoming Exercise Physiology Events
+Upcoming Events

-In addition to required courses in the specialization, you’ll take courses in pedagogical content knowledge and issues in higher education, which are designed to prepare you for entry to a higher education teaching career.
+In addition to required courses in the specialization, you’ll take courses in pedagogical content knowledge and issues in higher education, which prepare you for entry to a higher education teaching career.
 You’ll graduate with a deep understanding of the field, as well as how to navigate being a professional in higher education.

 Admissions Requirements